vy007vikas/PyTorch-PtrNet/README.md

 # PyTorch-PtrNet
-PyTorch implementation of PtrNet to solve convex hull problem.
+PyTorch implementation of PtrNet to solve sorting problem.